/* Rambling Owl addition to remove page titles from blogs */

 Arthur planted his legs firmly and stared me out.

 A man emerged from the barn to the left, a knotty muscled character with a weather beaten face.
 He merely jerked his head at Arthur who meekly trotted away back to the house.
-The lady (his wife I guess) threw the dog a murderous look and then glowered at her husband with an 'Oh - he'll do it for you won't he, the little shit!' expression.
+The lady (his wife I guess) threw the dog a murderous look and then glowered at her husband.
 Feeling slightly uncomfortable I rolled gently between them, did a neat three point turn in the wider part of their yard and then rolled past them again.
 I tried smiling at them and shrugged but all I got in return were dark looks.

 Of a bay, Viking or otherwise, there was not a trace.